 3. Make Seasonal Budgets

-Another useful quality of Cash Flow Forecast is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
+Another useful quality of cash flow forecasting for restaurants is that you can create seasonal budgets and start saving money for the more cost-expensive seasons.
 Annual budgets can only take you so far in terms of great cash management practices, so use the forecast as a guide to allocate funds for seasonal staff, stocks, and marketing needs.

 5. Save for a Rainy Day

 Prepare for unexpected expenses, like a broken stove.
 Start setting aside a cash reserve now for those surprise incidents.
 You also want to prepare for any differences in customer behavior, like national holidays or bad weather.
 Track market conditions to prepare for dry spells.

 Consistent restaurant inventory management can solve many cash flow problems.
 This area is often overlooked by new restaurant owners and managers because it’s pedantic and dull, so it’s no wonder that sporadic inventory-taking is one of the most common reasons restaurants fail.

 Every successful restaurant manager will tell you that routine inventory control has been a reason for their success.
 It shows what inventory isn’t moving, what has been over-ordered, which foods are spoiling the fastest, and reveals if any theft is going on.

 7. Rely on Multiple Vendors

 Prepare for any incidents—like a missed delivery—by having a diverse list of vendors to rely on.
 You can also ensure you’re getting the best price for your ingredients by comparing multiple vendors at once.

 8. Ask for Deposits

 Additionally, it’s best practice to stipulate how much will not be returned if you need to prepare for the event days in advance.
 It’s important that your food and labor costs are covered despite cancellations.
 Ask anywhere between 10% and 50%, depending on how much you plan on investing beforehand.